• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-Henri Robert Marcel Duchamp was born into a family in 1887, for whom the term “artist lawyer” is probably really good:
+Henri Robert Marcel Duchamp was born in 1887 into a family for whom the term “art-loving lawyers” really fits:

-His father Justin-Isidore Eugène Duchamp (1848–1925) was a notary, the mother Marie Caroline Lucie Duchamp (1856-1925, as the mother of six children probably not working) was the daughter of Émile Frédéric Nicolle, who, after a professional life, reacished as a skilled painter and copper assistant.
+His father Justin-Isidore Eugène Duchamp (1848–1925) was a notary, his mother Marie Caroline Lucie Duchamp (1856 – 1925, as the mother of six children probably not employed) was the daughter of Émile Frédéric Nicolle, who after a career as a shipbroker became a renowned painter and engraver.

 Marcel Duchamp (1887-1968)